A Learning Management System (LMS) is an online platform that hosts and delivers online courses to its audience.

 Ten Factors To Consider When Evaluating LMS Platforms

-Selecting the platform that will power your LMS is serious business.
+Selecting the platform that will power your LMS is serious business and can require working with a WordPress agency to be created professionally.
 It is the foundation upon which your learning website is built, and thus requires careful consideration.

 Because of this importance, here are the factors that you should keep in view when evaluating platforms for your LMS.